jcolag/entropy-arbitrage/2024-03-14-nth-degree.md

  > **CRUSHER**: You were like a brother to me.
 Do you remember?
 We used played in the park near the lake.

-They've decided that we need to watch a presentation of Edmond Rostand 1897 play [**Cyrano de Bergerac**](https://en.wikipedia.org/wiki/Cyrano_de_Bergerac_%28play%29), apparently so that we can watch the rest of the cast roll their eyes at it.
+They've decided that we need to watch a presentation of Edmond Rostand 1897 play {% wiki Cyrano_de_Bergerac_%28play%29|**Cyrano de Bergerac**|en %}, apparently so that we can watch the rest of the cast roll their eyes at it.

 Oh, and you'll also presumably remember Barclay from [*Hollow Pursuits*]({% post_url 2023-09-21-hollow-pursuits %}).